Properties of biodiversity indices that incorporate future extinction risk

 \section{Introduction}

-Following Daniel P. Faith's seminal paper in 1992~\cite{fai92}, phylogenetic diversity (PD) has become an increasingly prominent measure of biodiversity.
+Following Daniel P. Faith's seminal paper in 1992~(\cite{fai92}), phylogenetic diversity (PD) has become an increasingly prominent measure of biodiversity.
 Defined on a weighted phylogenetic tree, PD sums the branch lengths connecting a given subset of species, aiming to capture biodiversity more completely than species richness alone.

-Preserving PD and, more broadly, the `Tree of Life' has become a central \cite{dia20, ver17}, though sometimes contested, goal in conservation biology \cite{guo, tuc19}.
-Moreover, the concept of PD has inspired an extensive framework of PD-based metrics, including those that integrate it with extinction risk, primarily via the ``Edge of Existence" programme \cite{gum23, isa07}, see also \cite{red06}.
-However, subsets of species that maximise phylogenetic diversity may not necessarily maximise other measures of biodiversity, such as feature \cite{kel14} or functional diversity \cite{maz18}.
+Preserving PD and, more broadly, the `Tree of Life' has become a central~(\cite{dia20, ver17}) though sometimes contested (\cite{guo, tuc19}) goal in conservation.
+Moreover, the concept of PD has inspired an extensive framework of PD-based metrics, measures that assign to each species a single numerical value representing its relative contribution to overall PD.
+These \emph{PD indices} provide a natural way to rank species according to their importance for preserving evolutionary history, and thus offer a simple basis for prioritisation decisions.
+Early examples include simple indices such as the \emph{fair proportion index} (\cite{red03,isa07}), also known as the \emph{evolutionary distinctiveness} score, which has been widely discussed in the literature and adopted in initiatives such as the initial ``Edge of Existence" (EDGE) program~(\cite{gum23, isa07}, see also \cite{red06}).